synapse-gateway/synapse-builder/README.md

 ## Gateway Manager

 At its core, The Gateway Manager is an interface to manage the Synapse GraphQL Gateway.
-In development, the root user will be able to login and add data sources (API endpoints) to configure the gateway from the Data Sources menu tab.
+During configuration, the root user will be able to login and add data sources (API endpoints) to configure the gateway from the Data Sources menu tab.
 Once the data sources have been added, the user clicks on the “Create Your Synapse” button and Synapse automatically creates a unified, stitched GraphQL schema for all of the added data sources.

-Synapse will also configure a GraphQL server that implements the generated schema automatically so that the user only needs to run a single command to start testing out their new GraphQL gateway.
-Every query and mutation made to this GraphQL gateway is then recorded and can be viewed from the Metrics & Logs menu tab in the Gateway Manager.
+Synapse will also configure a GraphQL server that implements the generated schema automatically so that the user can immediately start testing out their new GraphQL gateway.
+Every query and mutation made to this GraphQL gateway is recorded and can be viewed from the Dashboard tab in the Gateway Manager.

-## Query Monitoring
+### Query Monitoring

 The user has many choices for how they would like to view and monitor their gateway data.
 This can be done from the dropdown menu at the top of the dashboard page.

-## Client Requests vs. API Resolvers
+### Client Requests vs. API Resolvers

 At the top of the dashboard page, there are two buttons: Client Requests and API Resolvers.
 Client Requests will show data that encompasses the latencies of entire queries or mutations made to the Gateway.
-These can be further filtered by root fields of queries/mutations.
+These can be further filtered by the root fields of those queries/mutations.

-API Resolvers will show data that encompasses the latencies of each indvidial resolver function that retrieves data on the backend.
+API Resolvers will show data that encompasses the latencies of each individual resolver function that retrieves data on the backend.
 This data can be further filtered to just show an individual resolver or many combined.

-## Viewing Data Options
+### Viewing Data Options

 - Choose a time frame to view all of the queries or mutations
 - View data on root queries